jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/coloring.md

 #### Hierarchies

 < This was the old way to express classes, before it became a special kind of line.
-But the below does give an idea about that you can use coloring for expressing hierarchy depth. >
+But the below might give an idea about that you can use coloring for expressing hierarchy depth. >

 Another way to see the type/object structure is by coloring the symbols.
 It can be used to graphically fully expose the inheritance structure.
 < 2008-10-10 I used to call the class-object relations the inheritance structure.>